Kazakhstan–China oil pipeline: Alashankou–Dushanzi Crude Oil Pipeline

 In Alashankou, the pipeline is connected with the Alashankou–Dushanzi Crude Oil Pipeline, which is a 246 km long pipeline connecting the Kazakhstan–China oil pipeline with Dushanzi District.
 The capacity of pipeline is 10 million tons of oil per year and it supplies mainly the Dushanzi refinery.
 The pipeline became operational on 21 December 2005 and the first oil through this pipeline reached to the refinery on 29 July 2006.
-The pipeline is constructed and operated by the China National Petroleum Corporation (CNPC).
+The pipeline is constructed and operated by the China National Petroleum Corporation.

 Oil supplies

 The Kazakhstan–China oil pipeline is supplied from the Aktobe region's fields and from the Kumkol oil field.
 In the future, the main supply source will be Kashagan field.
-The pipeline is used also for the transportation of oil from Russia's western Siberia by connection with the Omsk (Russia)–Pavlodar (Kazakhstan)–Shymkent–Türkmenabat (Turkmenistan) pipeline in Atasu oil terminal.
+The pipeline is used also for the transportation of oil from Russia's western Siberia by connection with the Omsk (Russia)–Pavlodar (Kazakhstan)–Shymkent–Türkmenabat (Turkmenistan) pipeline in Zhanaarka oil terminal.
 Oil is transported through this pipeline by Russian companies TNK-BP and Gazprom Neft.